-- · You cannot put a card on another card. - You must put kings in the corner spaces. - · You must put queens in the left and right non-corner spaces. - · You must put jacks in the top and bottom non-corner spaces.
+- · You cannot put a card on another card. - · You must put kings in the corner spaces. - You must put queens in the left and right non-corner spaces. - · You must put jacks in the top and bottom non-corner spaces.

 Each time a card is dealt, click on the space where you want to put the card.
+When you put a facecard on the board, the card will be replaced with a piece of a picture.